 - A financial instrument that is not credit-impaired on initial recognition is classified in 'Stage 1' and has its credit risk continuously monitored by the Bank. - If a significant increase in credit risk ('SICR') since initial recognition is identified, the financial instrument is moved to 'Stage 2' but is not yet deemed to be credit-impaired.
 A description of how the Bank determines when a significant increase in credit risk has occurred is given below. - If the financial instrument is credit-impaired, the financial instrument is then moved to 'Stage 3'.
 A description of how the Bank defines credit-impaired and default is given below. - Financial instruments in Stage 1 have their ECL measured at an amount equal to the portion of lifetime expected credit losses that result from default events possible within the next 12 months.
 Instruments in Stages 2 or 3 have their ECL measured based on expected credit losses on a lifetime basis.
-A description of inputs, assumptions and estimation techniques used in measuring the ECL is given below. - A pervasive concept in measuring ECL in accordance with IFRS 9 is that it should consider forward-looking information.
-An explanation of how the Bank has incorporated this in its ECL models is given below. - Purchased or originated credit-impaired financial assets are those financial assets that are credit-impaired on initial recognition.
-Their ECL is always measured on a lifetime basis (Stage 3).
+A description of inputs, assumptions and estimation techniques used in measuring the ECL is given below. - A pervasive concept in measuring ECL in accordance with IFRS 9 is that it should consider forwardlooking information.
+An explanation of how the Bank has incorporated this in its ECL models is given below.